dfintha/barge/README.md

 - `lines`: Displays the amount of lines of source code for the whole project.
 - `analyze`: Performs static analysis for the C/C++ source files in the project.
 - `format`, `fmt` : Formats the source files in-place using `clang-format`.
+- `doc` : Generates HTML documentation for the project using `doxygen`.
+This requires a `Doxyfile` to be present at the project root.

 The `build`, `rebuild`, and `run` subcommands have an optional argument, which represents the configuration (target) of the build.
 The currently supported